 Unique local expertise

-Under the auspices of NOFO and the operating companies on the Norwegian continental shelf, both training and drills in using local fishing vessels – as well as rescue vessels – have been carried out as part of the preparedness.
+Under the coordination of NOFO and the operating companies on the Norwegian continental shelf, training sessions and drills involving local fishing vessels, as well as rescue vessels, have been conducted as part of the preparedness initiative.